litcu/orca-plugin-task-planner/README.md

 ## Plugin Overview

-This plugin is designed for notes with many tasks where execution order matters.
+A task management plugin of Orca Note.
 It helps you:

 - capture tasks quickly from normal blocks
+- handle both simple task lists and structured task systems in one place
 - plan tasks with time, dependencies, review, and recurrence
 - focus on executable work in **Active Tasks**
 - prioritize work using score-based ranking